Affenpinscher

 Breed history in brief

-The Affenpinscher is a breed of dwarf dog originating in Germany.
-The name of the breed comes from the words "Affe" meaning monkey and "Pinscher" meaning terrier.
-In the 1600s, Affenpinscher dogs were developed as mousers, i.e. as dogs to eliminate mice and other undesirable animals from stables.
-Years later, they replaced the stables by the interior of houses where they acted as mousers but also as companion dogs during the night.
-In the 19th century, the Affenpinscher became a well-known companion dog among the European aristocracy.
+The Affenpinscher is a dwarf dog breed originating from Germany.
+The name of the breed comes from the words "Affe," which means monkey, and "Pinscher," which means terrier.
+In the 1600s, Affenpinscher dogs were developed as mousers, that is, dogs to eliminate mice and other unwanted animals from stables.
+Years later, they moved from the stables to the interiors of houses, where they acted as mousers but also as companion dogs during the night.
+In the 19th century, the Affenpinscher became a known companion dog among European aristocracy.
 Today, some countries still use these dogs as mousers, but it is not a common practice.
-The Affenpinscher is often a beloved pet because of its lively and affectionate personality, but it is rare.
+The Affenpinscher is usually a beloved pet due to its lively and affectionate personality, but it is not very common.

 Breed characteristics

 The Affenpinscher breed is characterized by its small size but muscular body.
-The tail is usually docked and carried erect, but can also be natural and curl slightly over the back during movement.
-The most distinctive feature of the breed is its wrinkled face which gives it a curious expression.
+The tail is usually docked and carried erect, but it can also be natural and slightly curled over the back during movement.
+The most distinctive feature of the breed is its wrinkled face, giving it a curious expression.
 Its head is round with dark, medium-sized eyes.
-The ears are pricked and erect.
+The ears are pointed and erect.
 The breed has a thick, coarse coat that gives it a shaggy appearance.
-The hair on the head, eyebrows and beard is longer in length and accentuates the breed's resemblance to the monkey.
-Together, these characteristics give the Affenpinscher a "scruffy" appearance.
-The coat color can be black, gray, silver, red, black and tan or beige.
+The hair on the head, eyebrows and beard is longer accentuating the breed's resemblance to the monkey.
+Altogether, these characteristics give the Affenpinscher a "scruffy" appearance.
+The coat color can be black, gray, silver, red, black and tan, or beige.
 Some dogs may have black masks.
-The Affenpinscher is known in France as the "little mustached devil" because of its appearance and its playful and charming attitude.
-It is characterized by its loyalty and affection towards its master, and is also calm although it can be excited by a threat or attack.
+The Affenpinscher is known in France as the "mustachioed little devil" because of its appearance and its playful and charming attitude.
+It is characterized by its loyalty and affection towards its owner, and it is generally calm but can become excited when faced with a threat or attack.

 Common health problems